20-month-old toddler becomes youngest cadaver donor, saves five lives | Health

 20-month-old toddler becomes youngest cadaver donor, saves five lives

-In an act of kindness, a 20-month-old toddler has become the youngest cadaver donor by saving five lives.
+By Joymala Bagchi The parents of a 20-month-old toddler, who had fallen off the balcony and become brain dead, decided to do a noble deed and donated her organs and in the process she became the youngest cadaver donor, giving a new lease of life to five people.

-A couple from Rohini in Delhi rushed their 20-month-old child 'Dhanishtha' to Sri Gangaram Hospital, Delhi after she accidentally fell from the first-floor balcony of her home while playing on the evening of January 8.
-She was declared brain dead on January 11.
-While speaking with ANI, the aggrieved father, Ashish Kumar said, "The doctor told us that Dhanishtha's (daughter) condition is irreversible as her brain was dead.
-While her treatment was going on, we met other parents who were extremely worried about organs that were needed to cure their children.
-As her brain was declared dead, we asked the doctors if our daughter's organs can be donated to save lives.
-The doctor said 'Yes, definitely you can do that'."
+This compassionate call was made by a couple hailing from Delhi's Rohini after their toddler was declared brain dead at Sri Gangaram Hospital on January 11.
+Two days before this, the toddler had fallen off from the first floor of their home on January 8 while playing on the balcony.
+While speaking with ANI the grieving father Ashish Kumar said, "The doctor told us that Dhanishtha condition is irreversible as her brain was dead.
+While her treatment was going on, we met other parents who were extremely worried about organs needed to cure their children.
+As her brain was declared dead and her condition was irreversible, we asked the doctors if our daughter's organs can be donated to save lives.
+The doctor said yes definitely you can do that."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)